Reyes94/acceso-db-node-postgres-pg-ii/README.md

 - `GET: api/posts/:id` :  Returns a specific post from the database
 - `POST: api/posts` : Allows you to enter a new post
 - `PUT: api/posts/like/:id` : Allows you to increase likes to a post
-- `DELETE: api/posts/:id` : Receives the id of a post and removes it from the database.
+- `DELETE: api/posts/:id` : Receives the id of a post and removes it from the database

 <br>